clevertech/YiiBackbone/README.md

 - bootstrapTypeahead   : 'app/js/libs/bootstrap/bootstrap-typeahead',    : http://twitter.github.com/bootstrap/javascript.html#typeahead

-Please note that all JS libs are converted to AMD format so that they can be loaded asynchronous.
-If a lib is not defined as AMD module it will not load properly which may cause the application not to work properly.
+Please note that all JS libs are converted to AMD format so that they can be loaded asynchronously.
+If a lib is not defined as AMD module it will not load properly.
 For further information on AMD please see http://requirejs.org/docs/whyamd.html

 For converting existing libraries into AMD libraries please see https://github.com/jrburke/requirejs/wiki/Updating-existing-libraries